Morgana Lefay

-Morgana Lefay (known as Damage from 1986 until 1989) is a Swedish power/thrash metal band from Bollnäs.
-It is named after Morgan Le Fay of the Arthurian cycle.
+Morgana Lefay (known as Damage from 1986 to 1989 and Lefay from 1999 to 2001) is a Swedish power/thrash metal band from Bollnäs.
+They are named after Morgan Le Fay of the Arthurian cycle.

 History

 Morgana Lefay independently released their first album, Symphony of the Damned, in 1990.
 The success of the album allowed the band to tour and eventually landed them with Black Mark Records.

 In 1997, Morgana Lefay disbanded.
 Persson, Heder and Söderlind kept the name.
 Meantime, Rytkönen and Eriksson were joined by drummer Robin Engström (formerly of M.I.D., Dark Tranquillity and Fantasmagoria) and continued under the name Lefay, changing their record label to Noise Records.
 After releasing three albums, they got back the name Morgana Lefay when they returned to Black Mark Records.
-The albums The Seventh Seal, Symphony of the Damned re-symphonised and S.O.S were made when the band was called Lefay.
+The albums The Seventh Seal, Symphony of the Damned Re-symphonised, and S.O.S were made when the band was called Lefay.
 In 1999, a self-titled album was made with Thomas Persson on guitar.

-In May 2006, drummer Robin Engström left the band because of 'personal differences'.
+In May 2006, drummer Robin Engström left the band because of personal differences.
 Later that month, Pelle Åkerlind became the new permanent drummer.
 In late August 2006, the band went into Studio Soundcreation to record a new album, titled Aberrations of the Mind.
 It was released in March 2007 and was the first album with Åkerlind on drums.